psyrus/AwsSwitcherElectron/README.md

 - IAM user that has the permissions to stop and start the EC2 instance
   - Username and password for IAM user
 - OVPN installed (2.5 and above) - <https://openvpn.net/community-downloads/>
+- [Optional] Squad game installed

+## Build

+Simply use `npx electron-packager .` to build the package and use the output exe on your system.